faraz9993/All_EIC_DevOps_Training/Day_7_Task.md

 ```
 ![alt text](images/Day_7_Images/Image_9)

-In the below image, we can see the desired webpage deployed using above operation:
+In the below image, we can see the desired webpage deployed using the above operation:

 ![alt text](images/Day_7_Images/Image_10)